On this page

 The following requirements are in the NSW Pharmacist Vaccination Standards:

-The pharmacist must hold a certificate confirming competency to vaccinate following completion of an accredited training program for all authorised vaccines that they intend to administer (see Pharmacist training).
+The pharmacist immuniser must hold a certificate confirming competency to vaccinate following completion of an accredited training program for all authorised vaccines that they intend to administer (see Pharmacist training), noting the additional training required for administration of COVID-19 AstraZeneca (ChAdOx1-S) vaccine.

-The pharmacist must obtain a cardio-pulmonary resuscitation (CPR) certificate annually.
+The pharmacist immuniser must obtain a cardio-pulmonary resuscitation (CPR) certificate annually.

-The pharmacist must check an individual’s vaccination status on the Australian Immunisation Register (AIR) prior to administering a vaccine and subsequently record any vaccines they administer.
+The pharmacist immuniser must check an individual’s vaccination status on the Australian Immunisation Register (AIR) prior to administering a vaccine and must subsequently report all vaccines to the AIR that they administer.

 Patients who are not eligible for Medicare should be searched on the AIR using their details such as name and date of birth.
 Attempts should also be made to establish previous vaccination history.
 Vaccines that have been administered by the pharmacist are also able to be reported to the AIR using the patient’s personal details.